stephenhky/PyShortTextCategorization/docs/tutorial_wordembed.rst

 is a transformer-based language model.
 This package supports tokens and sentence embeddings using pre-trained language models, supported by the package written by HuggingFace_.
 In `shorttext`, to run:

+>>> from src.shorttext import WrappedBERTEncoder
+>>> encoder = WrappedBERTEncoder()   # the default model and tokenizer are loaded
+>>> sentences_embedding, tokens_embedding, tokens = encoder.encode_sentences(['The car should turn right.', 'The answer is right.'])

+The third line returns the embeddings of all sentences, embeddings of all tokens in each sentence, and the tokens (with

+>>> from src.shorttext import WrappedBERTEncoder
+>>> encoder = WrappedBERTEncoder()   # the default model and tokenizer are loaded
+>>> sentences_embedding, tokens_embedding, tokens = encoder.encode_sentences(['The car should turn right.', 'The answer is right.'])

+The third line returns the embeddings of all sentences, embeddings of all tokens in each sentence, and the tokens (with

+>>> from src.shorttext import WrappedBERTEncoder
+>>> encoder = WrappedBERTEncoder()   # the default model and tokenizer are loaded
+>>> sentences_embedding, tokens_embedding, tokens = encoder.encode_sentences(['The car should turn right.', 'The answer is right.'])

+The third line returns the embeddings of all sentences, embeddings of all tokens in each sentence, and the tokens (with

+>>> from src.shorttext import WrappedBERTEncoder
+>>> encoder = WrappedBERTEncoder()   # the default model and tokenizer are loaded
+>>> sentences_embedding, tokens_embedding, tokens = encoder.encode_sentences(['The car should turn right.', 'The answer is right.'])

+The third line returns the embeddings of all sentences, embeddings of all tokens in each sentence, and the tokens (with

+>>> from src.shorttext import WrappedBERTEncoder
+>>> encoder = WrappedBERTEncoder()   # the default model and tokenizer are loaded
+>>> sentences_embedding, tokens_embedding, tokens = encoder.encode_sentences(['The car should turn right.', 'The answer is right.'])

+The third line returns the embeddings of all sentences, embeddings of all tokens in each sentence, and the tokens (with

+>>> from src.shorttext import WrappedBERTEncoder
+>>> encoder = WrappedBERTEncoder()   # the default model and tokenizer are loaded
+>>> sentences_embedding, tokens_embedding, tokens = encoder.encode_sentences(['The car should turn right.', 'The answer is right.'])

+The third line returns the embeddings of all sentences, embeddings of all tokens in each sentence, and the tokens (with

 >>> from shorttext.utils import WrappedBERTEncoder
 >>> encoder = WrappedBERTEncoder()   # the default model and tokenizer are loaded